 - Project Management – During the construction process, the construction manager will manage the project for the project owner, ensuring that the project stays on budget and schedule.

 - Safety and Quality Management – the construction manager, will ensure that the site is safe for everyone working it.
 And they also ensure that the site is built to code.
 This way the building can be used.

 There are many different ways to realize a project in construction.
 One of the more common methods is Design-Bid-Build; however, construction manager at risk can be a reasonable alternative depending on the project.
 With the construction manager at risk (CMAR) delivery, the construction manager takes responsibility for the project, instead of a general contractor or other parties.
 These construction managers often work for a firm or another company and are hired by the owner to oversee the project.
 They work as a consultant for the owner.

-Once they’ve been contracted by the owner, they help with all value engineering, as well as cost estimating and check constructibility.
+Once they’ve been contracted by the owner, they help with all value engineering, as well as construction cost estimating and check constructibility.
 After they estimate they will give their Guaranteed Maximum Price (GMP).
 The GMP is a guaranteed number they’ll stay below during the project.
 The construction manager at risk solicits bids under that number to ensure they’ll stay on budget.
 The construction manager must communicate timelines and respond to Requests for Information, Change Orders, and Submittals to stay on top of the project.
 If a construction manager didn’t check to see how constructible a project is then they are likely to go over the budget.

 Benefits of Construction Manager at Risk

 Construction manager at risk delivery method can be extremely beneficial for owners.
 For example: